-For you were called for freedom, brothers.
-But do not use this freedom as an opportunity for the flesh; rather, serve one another through love.
-For the whole law is fulfilled in one statement, namely, “You shall love your neighbor as yourself.”
-But if you go on biting and devouring one another, beware that you are not consumed by one another.
+You were called for freedom, but do not use this freedom as an opportunity for the flesh; rather, serve one another through love, “You shall love your neighbor as yourself.”

-I say, then: live by the Spirit and you will certainly not gratify the desire of the flesh.
-For the flesh has desires against the Spirit, and the Spirit against the flesh; these are opposed to each other, so that you may not do what you want.
-But if you are guided by the Spirit, you are not under the law.
-Now the works of the flesh are obvious: immorality, impurity, licentiousness, idolatry, sorcery, hatreds, rivalry, jealousy, outbursts of fury, acts of selfishness, dissensions, factions, occasions of envy, drinking bouts, orgies, and the like.
-I warn you, as I warned you before, that those who do such things will not inherit the kingdom of God.
-In contrast, the fruits of the Spirit are love, joy, peace, patience, kindness, generosity, faithfulness, gentleness, self-control.
-Against such there is no law.
-Now those who belong to Christ [Jesus] have crucified their flesh with its passions and desires.
-If we live in the Spirit, let us also follow the Spirit.
-Let us not be conceited, provoking one another, envious of one another.
-(Galatians 5:13-26)
+Live by the Spirit and you will not gratify the flesh, for the flesh has desires against the Spirit, and the Spirit against the flesh.
+The works of the flesh are orgy, hatred, rivalry, factions, sorcery, jealousy, immorality, impurity, idolatry, dissensions, licentiousness, outbursts of fury, acts of selfishness, occasions of envy, drinking bouts, and the like.
+Who gratifies the flesh will not inherit the kingdom of God.
+The fruits of the Spirit are joy, love, peace, patience, kindness, generosity, faithfulness, gentleness, and self-control.
+Who belongs to Christ crucifies his flesh with its passions and desires.
+Who follows the Spirit is humble, peaceful and generous. (edited Galatians 5:13-26)

 If I speak in human and angelic tongues but do not have love, I am a resounding gong or a clashing cymbal.
 And if I have the gift of prophecy and comprehend all mysteries and all knowledge; if I have all faith so as to move mountains but do not have love, I am nothing.
 If I give away everything I own, and if I hand my body over so that I may boast but do not have love, I gain nothing.